shazz/MicroPython-CircuitPython-Experiments/wiki/gdb-cheatsheet.md

-set extension-language -- Set mapping between filename extension and source language set filename-display -- Set how to display filenames set follow-exec-mode -- Set debugger response to a program call of exec --Type <RET> for more, q to quit, c to continue without paging-- set follow-fork-mode -- Set debugger response to a program call of fork or vfork set frame-filter -- Prefix command for 'set' frame-filter related operations set frame-filter priority -- GDB command to set the priority of the specified frame-filter
+set extension-language -- Set mapping between filename extension and source language set filename-display -- Set how to display filenames set follow-exec-mode -- Set debugger response to a program call of exec set follow-fork-mode -- Set debugger response to a program call of fork or vfork set frame-filter -- Prefix command for 'set' frame-filter related operations set frame-filter priority -- GDB command to set the priority of the specified frame-filter